 Fibromyalgia & Chronic Fatigue, what are they?

-There is a great deal of controversy among many specialists in regards to these disorders.
+There is a great deal of controversy among many doctors and specialists in regards to these disorders.
 Are they two separate disorders or different presentations of the same disorder?
 To complicate matters it is said that 70% of those with fibromyalgia fit the criteria for chronic fatigue syndrome and 70% of those with chronic fatigue syndrome fit the criteria for fibromyalgia.

 There is no definitive test that conclusively diagnose the disorders.
 There is no special lab test, x-ray, CT scan, MRI scan or brain scan that will show any evidence of these disorders.

 Diagnosis is based on certain criteria of complaints and findings being met.
 It is often a diagnosis of exclusion, which means diagnosis is made once every other possible condition or disease is ruled out.